-- (a) M4 and M4 lending (excluding securitisations) growth prior to 1998 Q4, and equivalent measures excluding the deposits of, and borrowing by, intermediate other financial corporations thereafter. - (b) At current market prices.
-The latest observation is 2014 Q3
+(a) M4 and M4 lending (excluding securitisations) growth prior to 1998 Q4, and equivalent measures excluding the deposits of, and borrowing by, intermediate other financial corporations thereafter.

 (1) For a detailed discussion of the determinants of money creation see McLeay, M, Radia, A and Thomas, R (2014), 'Money creation in the modern economy', Bank of England Quarterly Bulletin, Vol. 54, No. 1, pages 14-27; www.bankofengland.co.uk/publications/Documents/quarterlybulletin/2014/ qb14q102.pdf.